 Today, the situation has changed.
 Breakfast is adapted to the Croats’ everyday habits, life, and schedule (which is quite normal, of course), so they go for easy, simple, and light recipes.
 Naturally, the coffee goes with any type of breakfast, whether it is coffee to go or homemade.
 Tea is not so popular for an early start of the day, but some find it quite relaxing to drink it in the morning.

-In order to present a bit of Croatian breakfast cuisine, we sum up 13 things, dishes, and meals, which can usually be found on the Croatian tables early in the morning.
-They are delicious and easy-to-do-or-buy!
+To present a bit of Croatian breakfast cuisine, we sum up 13 things, dishes, and meals, which can usually be found on the Croatian tables early in the morning.
+They are delicious and easy to do or buy!

 Bread & Spread